Dynamical probing of high-order spin coherence in one-dimensional mixtures: Short-time dynamics of the spin correlations

 where the first time that we apply $\hHs$ on the initial state, only the transposition of the spin at the interface, $P_{\Ntwo, \Ntwo+1}$, modifies the initial state, while the second time, we can only take into account the transpositions that involve the spins surrounding the interface, and so on.
 By inspection, to obtain a nonzero result, we must bring the spin $\up$ at position $N/2-m$ to the position $N/2+1+m$ such that the $(N/2-m, \dots, N/2+1+m)$ cycle will bring it back to the initial position.
 This means that we need to apply the Hamiltonian at least $\beta_2=m+1$ times.
 Finally, the lowest order of the left-hand Taylor expansion of Eq.~\eqref{eq:cm_sigma_tapprox0} that contributes is the zero order, $\beta_1=0$.
 Therefore, we conclude that the power law that matters at the shortest times is $t^{m+1}$ with $\beta_1=0$ and $\beta_2=m+1$.
-Fig.~\ref{fig:cij_sigma_order} shows the initial growth of the magnitude of $c^{(N/2-m, N/2+1+m)}_\sigma (t)$ with $m=0, 1, 2, 3, 4$ for $N=10$ and, as expected, we find the $t^{m+1}$ growth at small times.
+We notice that this result can be generalized to other trapping potentials by introducing the inhomogeneous coefficients $J_i$ in $\hat H_s$~\cite{art:deuretzbacher2014}.
+Figure~\ref{fig:cij_sigma_order} shows the initial growth of the magnitude of $c^{(N/2-m, N/2+1+m)}_\sigma (t)$ with $m=0, 1, 2, 3, 4$ for $N=10$ and, as expected, we find the $t^{m+1}$ growth at small times.